Hegel and the Ontological Implications of “Pure Thought” About What’s Not There

-As always, my thinking on Hegel is deeply indebted to Dr. Cadell Last (if there is a better Hegel scholar out there, I would be shocked).
-The paper was stimulated thanks to a conversation with Cadell, Tim Adalin, and Alex Ebert called “Philosophy of Lack 2: Materialism,” and please note that this paper is focused primarily on the Hegel of The Phenomenology of Spirit (the Hegel of Elements of the Philosophy of Right may have disowned his earlier thinking without my realizing it).
-If this paper’s interpretation of Hegel is wrong, I still believe the ideas presented in this work stand.
+As always, my thinking on Hegel is deeply indebted to Cadell Last (if there is a better Hegel scholar out there, I would be shocked).
+The paper was stimulated thanks to a conversation with Cadell, Tim Adalin, and Alex Ebert called “Philosophy of Lack 2: Materialism,” and if this paper’s interpretation of Hegel is wrong or doesn’t align with Science of Logic, I still believe the ideas presented in this work stand.
 If I am wrong attributing them to Hegel, forgive me, but I am still in his debt, for the ideas were stimulated by — and wouldn’t exist without — the great genius.
 Rarely do I think well alone without a book and conversation partner.

-Hegel explored the possibility of considering something that was “purely epistemological,” that was devoid of any “ontology.”
+Hegel explored the possibility of considering something that was “purely epistemological,” that was devoid of any “ontology” (please note he concludes eventually they are indivisible).
 Take “total nothingness,” for example: it doesn’t exist, and yet we can think about it (as brought up by Cadell and Ebert).
 How?
 It’s epistemological but not ontological, per se.
 The Enlightenment focused on what was epistemological and ontological, but the priority was on the ontological, with the epistemological simply “flowing from” the scientific and positivistic observation of the ontological.
 To put it another way, the epistemological couldn’t be its “own subject” (not to say it couldn’t be a “field of study” at a university, say in Logic 101); rather, the epistemological followed and observed the ontological: it was to be “looked through” but not “looked at” (without wasting time).

 Hegel, on the other hand, considered what was only thought and epistemological (what could be called “Pure Thought,” meaning “what only existed in and thanks to thought”), and to consider the ontological implications that such entailed for us.
 While most peopled “looked through” thought, Hegel wanted to “look at” it and ask, “What does it mean that I can ‘look at’ thought (alone)?”
 It’s as if humanity for centuries wore glasses, but it wasn’t until Hegel that someone decided to take them off and study the glasses themselves.
 Of course, if we need glasses to see, taking the glasses off to look at them will prove contradictory, but that’s the point.¹ What does it say about us that we can try to see glasses that we need in order to see the glasses?
 What kind of being must we be?